-Along with winding pathways, stone retaining walls can also be found in English gardens.
-I love how these walls can give the feel of a secret garden.
+Along with winding pathways, stone retaining walls can also be found in many English gardens.
+I love how these walls create the feeling of a secret garden.

 4 | Bricks

-Adding brick borders can help create more structure to a large garden without feeling too formal.
+Adding brick borders or edging helps create a little more structure to a large garden without feeling too formal.
 I love using old, imperfect bricks to edge our gardens.
-The varying colors in bricks are a lovely touch to border overflowing greenery and flowers.
-You will also see brick retaining walls around areas of this garden style.
+The varying colors in bricks are a lovely touch to border overflowing flowerbeds with greenery and flowers.

-I found this old iron arbor on the side of the road and fixed it up for our garden.
+I found this old iron arbor on the side of the road and fixed it up for our own English garden.
 With a little sanding and black spraypaint, this arbor is as good as new!
-I am planning on planting clematis to grow up and around the arbor.
+Soon I will plant climbing hydrangea to begin winding up the iron sides.

-Another common element found in English cottage gardens is seating.
+Another common element found in English gardens is seating options.
 Whether it is a weathered, wooden chair or a concrete bench, these gardens welcome visitors to sit and enjoy the view.

 7 | White Picket Fence / Iron Fence

-So many inspiration photos include a white picket fence as the backdrop of an English cottage garden.
-Oftentimes these fences are slightly weathered which adds to the feel of a casual garden.
+So many inspiration photos I pinned include a white picket fence as the backdrop of an English garden.
+Oftentimes, these fences are slightly weathered, which adds to the feel of a casual garden.
 Iron fencing or gates are also commonly found in these gardens.

 8 | Whimsical Garden Decor

 Including a few sculptural elements add to the fun of this style of gardening.
-Items like colorful spheres, a small concrete sculpture of a garden critter, or hummingbird feeders can surprise and delight guests while walking through the gardens.
+Items like colorful spheres, a small concrete sculpture of a garden critter, or hummingbird feeders can surprise and delight guests while walking through your English garden.